Make an Appointment: [email protected] | (720) 414-0320

 What service area do you cover for in-home visits?

-Generally speaking, we offer in home visits for clients within a 20 minute radius of Englewood, CO.
+Generally speaking, we offer in home visits for clients within a 20 minute radius of Englewood, CO and a 20 minute radius of Lowry (Denver, CO).
 We also offer visits in independent living, assisted living and nursing home settings.
 We know it can be difficult to get out for appointments, especially if you’re navigating an illness or functional challenge.
 We’re dedicated to providing specialized counseling support to home-bound and nearly home-bound clients and will soon be expanding our service area.
 Additionally, we offer telehealth counseling for any Colorado resident.

 What’s the difference between advance care planning counseling with Map Your Care versus with my doctor?